awsdocs/aws-directory-service-admin-guide/doc_source/iam_auth_access.md

 # IAM Authentication and Access Control for AWS Directory Service<a name="iam_auth_access"></a>

 Access to AWS Directory Service requires credentials that AWS can use to authenticate your requests\.
-Those credentials must have permissions to access AWS resources, such as an [Amazon Cloud Directory](directory_amazon_cd.md) or other AWS Directory Service directory\.
+Those credentials must have permissions to access AWS resources, such as an AWS Directory Service directory\.
 The following sections provide details on how you can use [AWS Identity and Access Management \(IAM\)](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) and AWS Directory Service to help secure your resources by controlling who can access them:
 + [Authentication](#authentication)
 + [Access Control](#access_control)